Darren Anderton: International career

 In March 1994, Anderton was named in Terry Venables' first squad as England manager and went on to start in the friendly match against Denmark at Wembley Stadium.
 He scored his first goal for England in his second cap; opening the scoring in a 5–0 friendly win over Greece on 18 May 1994.

 In June 1995, Anderton appeared for England at the Umbro Cup mini tournament where he scored the opening goal of a 2–1 win against Japan and a stoppage time equaliser in a 3–3 draw with Sweden.

 Despite missing most of the 1995–96 season, first because of hernia surgery and then with a groin injury that kept him out for eight months, Anderton was named in England's squad for UEFA Euro 1996.
 He scored twice during his first England appearance in 11 months in a pre-tournament friendly against Hungary.
 He went on to play every match for the England team that reached the semi-finals of the tournament and, in the semi-final against Germany, Anderton came within inches of putting England into the final when his shot hit the post during Golden Goal extra time.

 Anderton did not make a single appearance for England during the 1998 FIFA World Cup qualifiers due to injury but was included in England's final squad by Glenn Hoddle.
 He appeared for the first time since Euro 96 in a pre-World Cup friendly against Saudi Arabia, where he started at right wingback as the team drew 0–0.

 Anderton was again ever present during the 1998 World Cup and scored a spectacular opening goal in England's final Group G match against Colombia.

 After missing UEFA Euro 2000 with an Achilles tendon injury, Anderton played in England's 1–1 draw away to France in September 2000 and also featured against Italy the following November.

 In November 2001, Anderton made his final England appearance in a friendly against Sweden.
 He was selected in England's squad for their next game, a friendly against the Netherlands in February 2002 but withdrew due to injury and was not included in the squad for the 2002 FIFA World Cup.

 One notable statistic about Anderton's England career is that his last five caps were given to him by five different managers.
 These were: vs Czech Republic (18 November 1998) by Glenn Hoddle, vs France (10 February 1999) by Howard Wilkinson, vs France (2 September 2000) by Kevin Keegan, vs Italy (15 November 2000) by Peter Taylor and vs Sweden (10 November 2001) by Sven-Göran Eriksson.

 Personal life

 Renowned as a player of huge potential, Anderton's career was constantly frustrated by injury, earning him the nickname "Sicknote", which was coined by Portsmouth goalkeeper Andy Gosney.

 Anderton has worked as the in-studio analyst for Canadian network TSN's coverage of Euro 2012.

-He now resides in California and states that he has no desire to move into coaching.
+As of 2015 he resided in California.